ylmzKasap/captcha_says/README.md

     - In round 6 the game turns black & white.
     - In round 7 the platform starts bouncing off the edges of the CAPTCHA container.
     - Spinning and the speed at which pieces are played by the computer increase each round.
+    - The platform spins increasingly faster with each user click, which resets at the beginning of a turn.